Polar-Tang/notes-backend/markdown/short_notes.go/concurrency/go-routine/chan.md

 ```

 #### Example
-Here we create a fibonacci, with no return statements, if the function do not have the `go` keyword it will never be executed, and it would cause a [[deadlock]].
+Here we create a fibonacci, with no return statements, if the function do not have the `go` keyword it will never be executed, and it would cause a [[markdown/short_notes.go/concurrency/go-routine/deadlock]].
 ```go
 package main